frothkoetter/cdw/README.md

  FROM iceberg.${your_dbname}."fct_flights$partitions"
  ORDER BY partition;
  ```
-Result: showing all 14 partitions with keys
+Result: showing all 14 partitions with keys (years)

 |partition |      record_count|    file_count   |   total_size|
 | :- |:- |:- |:- |